andrewacashner/hearingfaithms/chapters/chapter-3.md

 and their acuity as literary and theological interpreters in a tradition of "music about music."

-The two earlier versions related to Padilla's 1657 piece are these:
+The two earlier versions related to Padilla's 1657 piece are these (see table `ref:table:Voces-Cantores-settings`).

 1. The villancico *Cantores de la capilla*, performed for Epiphany at the cathedral of Seville, January 6, 1647, probably set to music by Seville's